Agoric/documentation/main/reference/zoe-api/user-seat.md

 Returns a **Promise** for an **OfferResult**.
 The **OfferResult** can be literally anything.
 For example, in tests
 for the Automated Refund Dapp, it's the string "The offer was accepted".
-In the Covered Call example, it's a call option, which is an assayable **invitation** to buy the underlying asset.
+In the Covered Call example, it's a call option, which is an assayable **Invitation** to buy the underlying asset.
 Strings and invitations are the most common things returned.
 The value is set by the returned result of the **offerHandlers** function passed as an argument to **[zcf.makeInvitation()](./zoe-contract-facet.md#zcf-makeinvitation-offerhandler-description-customproperties-proposalshape))**.